ramrom/rams_dot_files/cheatsheets/docker_kubernetes_cheatsheet.md

 ## COMPOSE
 - `docker compose pull` - will get latest versions of images
+- `--security-opt no-new-privileges` prevents things like a regular user sudo'ing as root in the container
 - `priveleged_mode: true` - exposes a _lot_
     - can see every `/dev/` in the host, `fdisk -l` shows all host devices
     - good read https://learn.snyk.io/lessons/container-runs-in-privileged-mode/kubernetes/